Call us: 01444 237070

 Although it’s not always feasible to shoot at the perfect time, ideally night photographers will plan ahead for viewing stars and constellations, in order to have the best chance of capturing amazing images or witnessing the most impressive spectacles.
 This applies to anything from milky way and star photography, to moon photography and simply for viewing the night sky with your telescope or binoculars.

-If you’re viewing and shooting planets, stars, nebulae, galaxies and other distant objects it’s best done when the sky is at its darkest.
-Choose a dark location with minimal light pollution during times of no moonlight or twilight.
 This dark sky calendar will help you plan for these times for the best chance of witnessing objects at their brightest.
 An eyepiece like either of the Pentax Eyepiece SMC XW 23 or Eyepiece SMC XW 16.5 can provide impressive performance for very distant objects and make a worthy addition to your astro kit.

 The annual calendar is divided into four astronomy seasons, with two solstices and two equinoxes spanning: